John Cranna

-John Cranna (born 1954, in Te Aroha) is a New Zealand novelist, who won the Commonwealth Writers' Prize, Best First Book, and the New Zealand Book Award for Fiction for Visitors.
+John Cranna (born in Te Aroha) is a New Zealand novelist, who won the Commonwealth Writers' Prize, Best First Book, and the New Zealand Book Award for Fiction for Visitors.

 Life

-He grew up in the Waikato, New Zealand.
-He received a BA Honours in Politics and Sociology from Victoria University of Wellington, then moved to the UK where he lived in Kings Cross, London during the 1980s.
-Kings Cross was a renowned red light and crime district at the time, and he worked in urban development and renewal for nine years in this impoverished inner city area while completing his first book of short stories.
+Cranna grew up in the Waikato, New Zealand.
+He received a BA Honours in Politics and Sociology from Victoria University of Wellington, then moved to the United Kingdom where he lived in Kings Cross, London during the 1980s.
+Kings Cross was a red light and crime district at the time, and he worked in urban development and renewal for nine years in this impoverished inner city area while completing his first book of short stories.
 He returned to New Zealand in 1987.

 His works of fiction are published in Australia by Heinemann Reed, in the UK by Minerva Books, and in France by Éditions Phébus.

-He was editor of AA Directions, from 2000 to 2005, which at the time, was New Zealand's largest circulation magazine.
-He was also Chair of the Auckland Society of Authors for four years.
+Cranna was editor of AA Directions, from 2000 to 2005, which at the time, was New Zealand's largest circulation magazine.
+He was also chair of the Auckland Society of Authors for four years.